maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 | 500 | 100.005 | 8.691 | 5.369 | 0.3822 |
 | 10000 | 447.215 | 10.852 | 7.530 | 0.3061 |

 **Conclusion**: In the continuous case, D_f slowly approaches 0, opposite in direction to the discrete case.
-Reason: in the discrete case microscopic entropy grows linearly while macroscopic entropy grows logarithmically; in the continuous case both grow logarithmically, but the macroscopic entropy always lags by log₂Δ.

 ### 6.4 Continuous Case (Dynamic Resolution) and Unified Scaling Law